Sanglorian/orcus/Orcus Rulebook - current.md

 Certain weapons get an additional property or benefit based on their Group (if [group] is written under Properties):

-* **Maces and Clubs; Spears and Lances; Staffs:** Weapon die increases by one (see Increased Weapon Die table below).
+* **Axes; Maces and Clubs; Spears and Lances; Staffs:** Weapon die increases by one (see Increased Weapon Die table below).
 * **Light Blades; Heavy Blades:** Proficiency bonus increases by +1.
-* **Axes:** Execution 1.
 * **Picks and Hammers; Flails and Chains:** Improved Critical.
 * **Polearm:** Reach 1.

 You can design an exotic melee weapon by taking a martial weapon and adding another Group to it, along with the Group-based benefit or property listed above.

-For example, a khopesh could be a one-handed weapon in the Heavy Blades and Axes Groups, making it a proficiency +3, damage 1d8, Execution 1 weapon.
+For example, a khopesh could be a one-handed weapon in the Heavy Blades and Axes Groups, making it a proficiency +3, damage 1d10 weapon.
 A kukri could be a side weapon in the Light Blades and Heavy Blades Groups, making it a proficiency +4, damage 1d6 weapon.

 You can design an exotic ranged weapon by taking a martial weapon and increasing either its proficiency bonus by +1 or its damage die by one step.